Picture Perfect: 8 Awesome Ideas for Learning English with Pictures

-You probably use your eyes all the time while studying English—probably too much.
+You use your eyes all the time while studying English—probably too much.

 So don’t those hardworking eyeballs deserve a vacation from textbooks?